Martins-O/kindnest_app/README.md

 In a world where sharing expenses often creates awkwardness, KindNest transforms financial transparency into an act of care.
 Every gradient, every animation, every word is chosen to remind us that behind every wallet address is a human heart.

-Built with deep love for the **LISK L2 ecosystem** and a conviction that blockchain's greatest power lies not in its technology, but in its ability to help us trust and support each other.
+Built with deep love for the **Base L2 ecosystem** and a conviction that blockchain's greatest power lies not in its technology, but in its ability to help us trust and support each other.

 *Together is easier.* 🌱✨

 ---

-**Made with 💚 by humans who believe in humans, for the LISK L2 ecosystem**
+**Made with 💚 by humans who believe in humans, for the Base L2 ecosystem**